|

 Another piece of legislation used in dog bite compensation claims is the Occupiers' Liability Act 1957 if the claimant was a visitor to the defendant's property.

 These laws basically place a responsibility on the occupier of a property to ensure that any visitors will be safe on the premises for the purpose of their visit.
 An occupier could be classed as anyone that has a reasonable degree of control over the property where the incident occurred.
 So a claim may also be made against someone other than the official owner of the dog.
-Proving negligence in dog bite cases
+How to prove your dog didn't bite someone

 Being the owner or handler of a dog, you owe the public and any visitors to your home a 'duty of care' to prevent the animal from injuring them.
 If a claimant can prove that an owner has breached this duty, and so has been negligent, then they may be entitled to compensation.